deitch/cansecurity/README.md

 * `encryptHeader`: OPTIONAL.
 With a value of true, the exposed headers (`X-CS-Auth` and `X-CS-User`) are encrypted using `rc4-hmac-md5` algorithm.
 * `authHeader`: OPTIONAL.
 Replaces the Auth header `X-CS-Auth` for the specified header name.
 * `userHeader`: OPTIONAL.
 Replaces the User header `X-CS-User` for the specified header name.
+* `debug`: OPTIONAL.
+Print debug messages about each authentication attempt to the console.
+It will **not** include the actual password.

 #### Validation
 Validation is straightforward.
 Once you have set up cansecurity properly, it functions as standard expressjs middleware: